2011 Super Outbreak: Afternoon supercells

-The tornadoes continued tracking through central Alabama that afternoon and into the early evening hours.
+The tornadoes continued tracking through central Alabama that afternoon and into the early evening.
 A dangerous and destructive tornado struck the city of Cullman, Alabama, at around 3:00 p.m.
 CDT (20:00 UTC).
 This large, multiple-vortex tornado was captured on several tower cameras from television stations, such as Fox affiliate WBRC (channel 6) and ABC affiliate WBMA-LD/WCFT-TV/WJSU-TV (channels 58, 33, and 40) both out of Birmingham.
 The tornado caused extensive destruction in the city's downtown area; it was ultimately rated EF4.
 The final damage count was 867 residences and 94 businesses in Cullman; six people died as well.
 The town of Cordova, Alabama, which had already been damaged by an EF3 tornado from the initial round of storms, was struck by an EF4 tornado that killed 13 people.
 Two violent EF4 tornadoes also ripped through Jackson County, Alabama, one of which caused a fatality near Bridgeport while the other passed near Pisgah and into Georgia where it caused major damage in Trenton and killed 14 people.
 At around 5:10 p.m.
 CDT (22:10 UTC), a very large and exceptionally destructive tornado struck Tuscaloosa, Alabama, and about 40 minutes later, that same tornado struck the northern suburbs of nearby Birmingham.
 A tornado emergency was issued for both cities, along with many other cities that day.
 Many local television stations, including WBRC and WBMA-LD/WCFT/WJSU, as well as CBS affiliate WIAT (channel 42), broadcast live footage of this long-tracked tornado in both Tuscaloosa and Birmingham.
 A debris ball was observed by the Birmingham NEXRAD, indicating that the tornado was causing extreme damage.
 This tornado killed 64 people and caused extensive devastation in densely populated areas, and the tornado struck several of the same small communities as the April 1956 F4, the April 1977 F5 and the April 1998 F5 tornadoes that hit portions of the Birmingham area.
 The supercell that produced the Tuscaloosa/Birmingham EF4 tornado originated in Newton County, Mississippi.
-The supercell also produced an EF4 tornado later that evening that killed 22 people and struck the Ohatchee, Alabama, area and eventually crossed into Georgia, causing additional damage near Cave Spring before dissipating.
+The same supercell produced another EF4 tornado later that evening that killed 22 people and struck the Ohatchee, Alabama, area and eventually crossed into Georgia, causing additional damage near Cave Spring before dissipating.
 Further to the south, a mile-wide EF3 tornado killed 7 people in mostly rural areas and caused major damage in the small town of Eoline.
 The final EF5 tornado of the day caused remarkable damage in and around the town of Rainsville, Alabama, killing 25 people before crossing into Georgia and dissipating.
 Tornadoes continued touching down further to the northeast as the sun set, particularly in Georgia.
 This included a long-tracked EF4 tornado that caused major damage in Ringgold, Georgia, Apison, Tennessee, and Cleveland, Tennessee, killing 20 people along the path.
 After dark, violent tornadoes continued to touch down, and a nighttime EF4 tornado destroyed many lakeside homes at Lake Martin in eastern Alabama, killing seven people.
 Additional strong nighttime tornadoes occurred in Georgia, including an EF3 that killed two people in Barnesville, and another EF3 that destroyed homes and killed one person at Lake Burton.